k21971/EvilHack/doc/evilhack-changelog.md

   their original form when polymorphed
 - Shields won't merge into a Druids #shapechange form
 - Rework Druid shapechange form defines
+- Druids become immune to nymphs seduction attacks at experience level 14